Engineer Salaries in Birmingham

 Shift Patterns Around Birmingham

-It’s definitely the most common shift – so this is a good reflection.
+It’s definitely the most common shift.
+But it still doesn’t pay enough to attract engineers to move from their current roles.
 People need a 20% uplift if they’re going to move.
 About 8-10 grand.
+If you want good people, you need to pay more.

 Skillsets Around Birmingham